scenee/relax/README.md

 ```
 # Requirements

+Relax must only depend on pre-installed command line tools in macOS and Xcode.
+Because it aims to get rid of any stuff of a host envornment to make it easy to manage a build server.
+As a result, You can set it up on a macOS build machine quickly even if it's a virtual machine.

 - macOS 10.11+
 - Xcode8.0+

 NOTE: Relax might be working on Xcode 7.3.1

-Relax must have dependencies only on pre-installed command line tools in macOS and Xcode.

-Because Relax aims to get rid of environment stuff when you manage a build server for your teaem.
+# Known Issues

+- Homebrew(0.9.x) failed to update Relax.
+Please use Homebrew(1.1.2+) with `brewe update`.
+- Relax hasn't yet support Carthage.
+If you use it, Relax might not be working well.
+I'm glad for you to make a pull request to support it!
+- `stty: stdin isn't a terminal` can be printed on a CI build server, but Relax is working well.

 # Getting Started